rustsec/rustsec/cargo-audit/README.md

 ![Apache 2.0 OR MIT licensed][license-image]
 [![Project Chat][chat-image]][chat-link]

-Audit `Cargo.lock` files for crates with security vulnerabilities reported to the [RustSec Advisory Database].
+Audit your dependencies for crates with security vulnerabilities reported to the [RustSec Advisory Database].

 ## Requirements